ExchangeUnion/docs/XU-TechnicalPaper.md

 3.6.2. `Exchange A` has successfully opened a payment channel to minimum one other XUD on Bitcoin and on UnicornCoin and uses a socket connection to its direct peers to send a limit order.
 This order, which is similar to a regular buy or sell request submitted in a cryptocurrency exchange, includes the amount of requested UnicornCoin with a price in BTC.
 Let’s assume `Exchange A` sends an **order for selling 100 UnicornCoin** with the requested price of **1 UnicornCoin = 0.1 BTC**.
 This order is published to all connected peers using a mechanism similar to ‘invoice adding’ and ‘subscription’ in the Lightning client.

 3.6.3.
-XU members on UnicornCoin update their orderbooks based on this new order.
+XU members on UnicornCoin update their order books based on this new order.

 3.6.4.
 If another XU member, `Exchange B`, wants to fill this 100 UnicornCoin order, the XUD takes care of the cross-chain atomic swap which means `Exchange A` gets **100 UnicornCoin** and `Exchange B` gets **10 BTC** on their payment channels on the respective chains.
 Behind the scenes, both parties create transactions on both chains to setup a trade which imposes time constraints i.e. if a trade is not successful both parties get their money back.
 Order filling is realized on a first-come-first-served basis.

 Exceptions:
-- An exchange can choose to subscribe to the orderbook of particular exchanges only (e.g. through legal requirements) via the exchange's public XUD ID.
+- An exchange can choose to subscribe to the order book of particular exchanges only (e.g. through legal requirements) via the exchange's public XUD ID.
 - Order is filled by another user who was faster: XUD starts looking for the next best order.
 We use the ‘odd type’ messaging system as specified in the RFC.
 E.g. Type 17 for errors.
 - Exchange B goes offline: time-out message comes back and XUD starts looking for the next best order.
 Exchange B repeatedly doesn’t fill orders: punishment, see chapter 3.4.
 - Trade volume for a particular asset exceeds (own) payment channel volume: XUD maintains a configurable threshold and automatically redeposits from an authorized hot wallet.